zeroc-ice/ice/cpp/BUILDING.md

 Ice was extensively tested using the operating systems and compiler versions listed on [supported platforms][2].

-On Windows, the build requires a recent version of Visual Studio 2022.
+On Windows, the build requires Visual Studio 2022.

 ### Third-Party Libraries